tannyo/creditcard.js/README.md

 * Added method to determine the credit card type by credit card prefix.
 * Removed the requirement to supply the card type when validating a credit card number.

-> The structure of credit card formats was gleaned from a variety of sources on the web, although the best is probably on [Wikepedia ("Credit card number")](http://en.wikipedia.org/wiki/Credit_card_number).
+> The structure of credit card formats was gleaned from a variety of sources on the web, although the best is probably on [Wikipedia ("Credit card number")](http://en.wikipedia.org/wiki/Credit_card_number).
 >
 > John Gardner